Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Simulation and Benchmark

 \subsection{Study on Swarm Size}

 In this section, we conduct a scalability analysis of the proposed planner, investigating the impact of increasing swarm size on both tracking performance and computational overhead.
-Yin's work, the top performer among the benchmarked methods, serves as the baseline.
-Five swarms of 2 to 10 drones are simulated, with each swarm maintaining a balanced sensor setup: half the drones are equipped with upward Mid360 LiDARs and half with downward Mid360 LiDARs.
-Subfigures (a)-(d) in Fig. \ref{fig:scales_study} visualize the tracking behaviors of the eight-drone swarm, while (e)-(f) record the full-visibility time ratio throughout the mission and the average runtime per replanning cycle.
-As depicted in Fig.\ref{fig:scales_study}(a)-(b), with the proposed FOV costs and spatial distribution costs, our planner can coordinate the swarm to exploit vertical airspace while ensuring strict FOV compliance.
+Yin's work serves as the baseline.
+Five swarms of 2 to 10 drones are simulated, with half equipped with upward Mid360 LiDARs and half with downward ones.
+Fig.~\ref{fig:scales_study}(a)-(d) visualize the tracking behaviors of the eight-drone swarm, while (e)-(f) record the full-visibility ratio and average replanning time.
+As depicted in Fig.~\ref{fig:scales_study}(a)-(b), with the proposed FOV costs and spatial distribution costs, our planner can coordinate the swarm to exploit vertical airspace while ensuring strict FOV compliance.
 The drones adaptively configure into a 3-D polyhedral formation where downward-facing drones establish the upper facet and upward-facing drones form the lower facet.
-This distribution optimally leverages the free space for occlusion-averse maneuvering.
-Conversely, Yin's method exhibits inefficient spatial utilization and large visibility degradation as the swarm size scales up, which is due to its 2-D motion constraints and the lack of FOV-aware planning.
-In Fig.\ref{fig:scales_study}(f), both methods maintain a manageable average replanning time ($\textless 16ms$) as the swarm size scales up, which is a benefit of their decentralized architectures.
-The computation time of the proposed method exceeds Yin's by $4$-$5ms$ largely due to the $SE(3)$ back-end optimization.
+This distribution fully leverages the free space for occlusion-averse maneuvering.
+Conversely, Yin's method exhibits inefficient spatial utilization and visibility degradation as the swarm scales up, due to its 2-D motion constraints and lack of FOV modeling.
+Both methods maintain $<$$16~ms$ replanning time (Fig.~\ref{fig:scales_study}(f)) thanks to the decentralized architectures, with ours 4--5~$ms$ slower due to the $SE(3)$ back-end optimization.
+As the swarm size grows from 2 to 10, our $\gamma_{vis}$ degrades by only $-0.97\%$ per drone, versus $-9.44\%$ per drone for Yin's method, demonstrating nearly $10\times$ better scalability.